-- 1. To elect nine directors to serve for a one-year term; - 2.
-To ratify the appointment of Deloitte & Touche LLP as Greif, Inc.'s independent auditor for fiscal year 2024; and - 3.
+- 1. To elect ten directors to serve for a one-year term; - 2.
+To ratify the appointment of Deloitte & Touche LLP as Greif, Inc.'s independent auditor for fiscal year 2025; - 3.
+To approve an amendment to a material term of the Company's 2001 Management Equity Incentive and Compensation Plan; and - 4.
 To transact such other business as may properly come before the meeting or any adjournments.